Types of Grasslands in Oxfordshire

 The British National Vegetation Classification (NVC) is a system of classifying habitats according to the vegetation they contain.
 Unimproved neutral grassland, including hay meadows, is known under the National Vegetation Classification (NVC) system as MG5 grassland, and used to be considered the predominant type of old meadow and pasture in the lowlands across the UK.

-A key habitat in Oxfordshire, associated with areas of chalk and limestone geology, found particularly in the Chilterns and Cotswolds.
-Flower rich, important for invertebrates (particularly butterflies).
-Sensitive to changes in nutrient status.
+Calcareous grasslands are associated with areas of chalk and limestone geology, and as such, are particularly sensitive to changes in nutrient status.

 Acidic Grassland: